 End of life care is at the heart of the Muslim community.
 Dying at home with members of the family around keeping vigil is seen as the ideal.
-Also, we include information for those with loved ones admitted to hospital during times of COVID-19 precautions.
+At the present time we have also included information for those with loved ones admitted to hospital during the coronavirus (Covid-19) pandemic.

 Visiting will be limited or even prohibited.
 It may not be possible to maintain a deathbed vigil, but you can still pray at home for your family member.

 Ask the ward staff to help with the things you would like to do yourself e.g. support with daily prayers and declaration of faith.
 They will be pleased to help.

 Ask them if it is possible to turn the bed towards Mecca or, if not the whole bed, just your relative’s face.